Volunteer at Catholic Social Services!

 Do I need a background check to volunteer?

 A background check is NOT required for every volunteer position.
-It is required if you volunteer at Clare House, Brother Francis Foot Clinics, RAIS English Tutor/Family Mentor or in an Administrative role as you may come in contact with private or sensitive information.
+It is required if you are volunteering directly with clients or if you may come in contact with private or sensitive information.

-Once we determine the best fit for you as a volunteer, our staff will contact you for your social security number if the position requires a background check.
+Once we determine the best fit for you as a volunteer, our staff will contact you to fill out a background check release form.
 Please note that we do not collect social security numbers on our online volunteer application.

 Can I receive court ordered community work service hours?